jsteffen/UniversalDependencyBuilder/README.md

 # UniversalDependencyBuilder

-A simple tool for creating training files for GNT and MDParser using conllu files.
+A simple tool for creating model files for GNT and MDParser using conllu files.

 It works for UD versions 1.2 and 1.3